Jesse-Sharp/Sharp2020/README.md

 # Sharp2020
 Matlab implementation of the forward backward sweep method for multiple optimal controls.
-This code is used to generate results in Figure S6 of the Supplementary material by Sharp et al.
+This code is used to generate results in Figure S6 of the Supplementary material by Sharp et al. in:

+Sharp JA, Browning AP, Mapder T, Baker CM, Burrage K, Simpson MJ.
+2020 Designing combination therapies using multiple optimal controls.  _Journal of Theoretical Biology_ **497**, 110277. (doi.org/10.1016/j.jtbi.2020.110277).

 The pay-off considered in this code corresponds to the case where the chemotherapy control is bang-bang and the stem cell transplant control is bounded continuous.